jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

 If you need to apply for a visa in person, figure out where a consulate or embassy for the country is.
 Plan on being there for at least three days, just in case the processing takes longer than expected.
 And check for holidays in both the country you're planning to visit *and* the country you're trying to get a visa to enter.
 You don't want to show up and find out they're closed.

 I'm making this sound scary, but it's really not.
-Just read the requirements, jump through the hoops, and enjoy your 3–6-month visit.
+Just read the requirements, jump through the hoops, and enjoy your 3–6 month visit.

 <small>Jump to: [Table of Contents]({{< ref "#contents" >}}) | [Avoid Travel-Day Hassles]({{< ref "#avoid-hassles" >}})</small>

 ### Don't Get Worked Up About Security {#avoid-hassles-security}

-I struggle with inefficiency.
+I can't handle inefficiency; it makes me crazy.
 Because of this, the security line is a special kind of hell.

 There's the this-is-my-first-airplane guy, who holds up the line for several minutes while he learns, item by item, that "remove everything from your pockets" means *everything*.
 Yes, even gum.
 Yes even your boarding pass.
 Yes, even... goddammit, dude, just turn 'em inside out!